SOmura-KIT/SOmura-KIT/README.md

-- 👋 Hi, I’m @SOmura-KIT
+- 👋 Hi, I’m SOmura
 - 👀 I’m interested in vim.
-- 🌱 I’m currently learning
+- 🌱 I’m currently learning vim and infrastructure.
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I'm University student.j

 <!---
 SOmura-KIT/SOmura-KIT is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.